Are Overseas Dental Implants Safe?

 Some overseas dentists will have the skills and experience necessary to provide safe implant treatments, but it can be hard to know whether you’re dealing with a suitably qualified practitioner if the industry is held to less stringent standards.

 Even a qualified dentist is only as good as their tools.
 Dental implant materials and other instruments used in Australia must meet relevant Australian Standards and can be approved by the Australian Dental Association (ADA).
 Overseas dental implants may be made from lower quality materials and be more prone to damage or failure.
-You may also not be able to find trusted brands such as MIS and Nobel Biocare.
+You may also have little to no information about the dental implant brands used.

 Lower hygiene standards